Expert-elicitation method for non-parametric joint priors using normalizing flows: Simulation Studies

 \subsubsection{Scenario 1: Independent Normal Priors}

 \paragraph{Setup \& Elicitation Stage} We begin with a brief assessment of the selected elicited statistics, with sensitivity analysis results detailed in Appendix~\ref{subsecA2}.
 While the intercept coefficient, $\beta_0$, is well-informed by all three target quantities related to the predictive distributions of the groups, the slope coefficients, $\beta_1$ and $\beta_2$, are each informed by only one target quantity, specifically those corresponding to group 2 and group 3, respectively.
 Consequently, we anticipate greater difficulty in accurately learning these coefficients.
-Additionally, we included $R^2$ among the target quantities to aid the learning algorithm in distinguishing parameter uncertainty from data uncertainty.
-However, given the limited data available, we expect considerable variability in the learned model variances. \paragraph{Fitting Stage} To verify successful convergence, we first examined the absolute slopes across all 30 replications, followed by a detailed visual inspection of the learning trajectories for the loss components and additional quantities of interest in the replications with the highest absolute slopes (see Appendix~\ref{subsecA2} for results).
-Based on this analysis, we conclude that the learning process was successful.
-The corresponding learned model-implied statistics are shown in Figure~\ref{fig:elicited-statistics-independent-normal} and demonstrate a strong match between the learned and true elicited statistics.
+Additionally, we included $R^2$ among the target quantities to aid the learning algorithm in distinguishing parameter uncertainty from data uncertainty. \paragraph{Fitting Stage} To verify successful convergence, we first examined the absolute slopes across all 30 replications, followed by a detailed visual inspection of the learning trajectories for the loss components and additional quantities of interest (see Appendix~\ref{subsecA2} for results).
+The analysis indicates that the learning process was successful.
+The model-implied statistics are shown in Figure~\ref{fig:elicited-statistics-independent-normal} and demonstrate a strong match between the learned and true elicited statistics, supporting the assumption of successful convergence.